 Description of Test

-You may be asked to breathe in and out in different patterns and speeds.
-You will rest between tests.
+- You will be asked to breathe in and out in different ways.

 Other steps that may be needed include: